 Danny appears to be wearing the same clothing that he wore in his Big Wheel circuit of the Colorado Lounge in the "A Month Later" section.

 Having already experienced Danny's Big Wheel cycling about the lodge from this rear perspective, we are now somewhat accustomed to it and believe we know what to expect.
 That said, when one has never watched the film before, the carpet is novel, and the large, repeating, bold graphical design is what's going to be riveting the eye.
-The carpet is a lot to deal with and absorb when first seen, the wow factor of it, and the viewer feels as though they're being otherwise attentive, grasping the whole, as they notice the open stairwell doors and that green light already throws in a touch of the ominous.
+The carpet is a lot to deal with and absorb when first seen, the wow factor of it, and the viewer feels as though they're being otherwise attentive, grasping the whole, as they notice the open stairwell doors and that green light that throws in a touch of the eerie.
+That carpet and Danny, however, occupy all one's focus.

 Danny continues down the hall of mostly single doors and an ominous note sounds as he passes double doors to a room on the right.
 He takes a left into an uncarpeted hall with the red doors of another pair of elevators on the right, these being oriented perpendicularly to the others we saw earlier.
 This is the hall above and behind Jack's desk in the Colorado Lounge.
 Just before Danny takes the left into this portion of the hall, we're given a brief glimpse of a picture above, and it looks much like a faceless Danny looking down on himself.
 The design of the shirt looks like his raglan, the one with the stars and 42, which he had worn during his initial shining.
 That is the first odd peculiarity in this run, the entry of the idea of Danny overlooking himself as he zips about the Overlook, not too unlike Jack standing and overlooking the maze.